Council Tax Reduction for carers

-The assessment will find out if you're eligible for funded support from us to help you with your caring duties.
+The assessment will work out if you are able to get support from us to help you with your caring duties.

 You can find more information on our carers assessment page.